 There has been a temporary change to the Statutory Residence Test and specifically any period(s) between 1 March and 1 June 2020 spent in the UK by individuals working on COVID-19 related activities, will not count towards the number of days spent in the UK by these individuals when ascertaining UK residence and their UK tax obligations for the year.
 The duration of this special measure will be kept under review.

-If you have any questions on the above please contact us.
+If you have any questions on the above please please contact us.

 For more information relating to COVID-19, please view our COVID-19.
 Information Quick Find page